pivotal/docs-tap/learning-center/getting-started/learning-center-operator.md

 The following is additional information about installing and setting up the Learning Center operator.

-The Learning Center operator can be deployed to any Kubernetes cluster supporting custom resource definitions and the concept of operators.
+You can deploy the Learning Center operator to any Kubernetes cluster supporting custom resource definitions and the concept of operators.
 The cluster must have an ingress router configured, though only a basic deployment of the ingress controller is usually required.
 You do not need to configure the ingress controller to handle cluster wide edge